-SHRI R. RAMAKRISHNAN: Our oil bill is always running up and up.
-Recently, I am told, at Manila or Honolulu there was an 89 nation joint fund for energy and development set up, which has promised to help the small countrieg to counter their- oil bill difficulties.
+SHRI R RAMAKRISHNAN: Our oil bill is always running up and up.
+Recently, I am told, at Manila or Honolulu there was an 89 nation joint fund for energy and development set up, which has promised to help the small countries to counter their oil bill difficulties.
 I would like the hon.
-Minister to say something about that.
+Minister to say something about that

 Then, Sir, I have something to say about cement which is in acute short supply.
 Hon.
 Members have referred to cement being available in the black market at Rs.
 120 a bag.
 There is something radically wrong with the cement policy.
-I can give you erne example.
-Regarding the pricing structure for cement, cement companies which may have their clinkers under the rational forward direction are alone given subsidy.
-In these days when cement is produced in one State and exported to another State, there must be something done to control this cement effectively, and this gort of rational for, ward direction must be removed.
+I can give you one pricing example, Regarding the structure for cement, cement companies which may have their clinrational forward kers under the direction are alone given subsidy.
+In these days when cement is produced in one State and exported to another State, there must be something done to control this cement effectively, and this sort of rational forward direction must be removed.

-Now, Kir, I come to a few important points about our, own State.
+Now, Sir, I come to a few important points about our own State.
 One is that we have asked for an increase in the procurement price for paddy from Rs.
 105 to Rs.
 145 per quintal.
 This is absolutely essential.
 Many States have written to the Centre about it.
 I would very much like to say that when wheat is being given a price of Rs.
 130, there is absolutely no justification for keeping the paddy price at Rs.
 105 per quintal.